 At night, temperatures 5 to 10 degrees cooler are good for the plant.
 Avoid placing your plant near vents or air conditioners as drafts can damage the foliage.

 Humidity levels around 60 percent are ideal but levels between 40 to 80 percent are also acceptable.
 Increase low humidity by using a tray filled with small pebbles and water under the pot’s drip tray.

-Watch for mealybugs, scale and spider mites as common pests to infest Philodendron pedatum.
+Watch for mealybugs, scale and spider mites as these are common pests of Philodendron pedatum.
 Infestations are detected by the presence of these pests, often under the leaves, and the honeydew they excrete onto the plant.
 If left untreated, the honeydew encourages black, sooty mold to form, which further damages the plant.
-Use an insecticidal soap to treat the infestation.

 Root rot is common among Philodendrons and results from overwatering the plant.
 Reduce waterings and, once the soil is dry, remove the plant from its pot.
 Infected roots appear dark and mushy.
 Use sharp and sterile shears to trim away any infected roots.
 Mix one part 3 percent hydrogen peroxide and two parts water in a spray bottle and generously mist the remaining roots.
 Transfer the plant to a clean pot with fresh soil.
 If most of the root system is affected the plant likely cannot be saved.